jboss-developer/jboss-jdg-quickstarts/secure-embedded-cache/README.md

 All you need to build this project is Java 8.0 (Java SDK 1.8) or better, Maven 3.1.1 or better.

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 7.0 or later.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 7.1 or later.
+This application requires Red Hat Single Sign-On server 7.2.x for user authentication/authorization.

 Configure Maven
 ---------------